Who Was Moms Mabley?

 Mabley's standup routines were riotous affairs augmented by the aesthetic she presented as being an older, housedress-clad figure who provided sly commentary on racial bigotry to African American audiences.
 Her jokes also pointed towards a lusty zest for younger men.
 Yet, belying that persona, offstage she had a glamorous, chic look and was known to be a lesbian.

 Mabley began a recording career with her Chess Records debut album The Funniest Woman Alive, which became gold-certified.
 Subsequent albums like Moms Mabley at the Playboy Club, Moms Mabley at the UN and Young Men, Si - Old Men, No continued to broaden Mabley's reach (she ultimately recorded many albums).
 She landed spots on some of the top variety shows of the day, including The Ed Sullivan Show, and graced the stage of Carnegie Hall.

 Legacy and Whoopi Goldberg Film

 Mobley had a starring role in the 1974 picture Amazing Grace, which she was able to complete despite having a heart attack during filming.
 She died on May 23, 1975, in White Plains, New York.

 Actress Clarice Taylor, who portrayed Bill Cosby's mother on The Cosby Show and was a major fan of Mabley's work, staged the 1987 play Moms at the Astor Place Theater, in which she portrayed the trailblazing icon.
-More than 20 years later, fellow comedian Whoopi Goldberg made her directorial debut with the documentary Moms Mabley: I Got Somethin' to Tell You, which was presented at the Tribeca Film Festival and is slated to air on HBO in 2013.
+More than 20 years later, fellow comedian Whoopi Goldberg made her directorial debut with the documentary Moms Mabley: I Got Somethin' to Tell You, which was presented at the Tribeca Film Festival and HBO.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!